xzhang03/NidaqGUI/Getting_started/readme.md

 You should hear back a string of text such as
  >Nanosec firmware version: v3.50PA498 Mar 27 2023 15:38:25.

-Here is how to parse it:
+Here is how to parse the message:
   1. 'v3.50' is the version, which should match the expected version above in Section 2.
   2. 'P' means PCB nanosec.
-If you use tester, it should say 'T'.
+If you use a tester, it should say 'T'.
 'P' and 'T' versions differ in Pin assignments and should match the PCBs.
-  3. 'A' means non-debug firmware.
+  3. 'A' means a debug firmware.
 If you see anything else, you will need to reflash the firmware (Section 4 below).
   4. '498' is the CPU speed, 498 MHz.
 Keeping this number below 500 MHz decreases the CPU temperature.
   5. The rest is the compilation date and time.